 Recent Key Journal Articles

 Su, C. C., Guo, S. E.*, & Kuo, Y. W. (2024).
-Effects of internet-based digital health interventions on the physical activity and quality of life of colorectal cancer survivors: a systematic review and meta-analysis.
 Supportive Care in Cancer, 32(3), 1-14.
-(SCIE, IF: 2.8) Corresponding author, cited 11 times
+(SCIE, IF: 2.8) Corresponding author, cited 12 times

 Chang, Y. H., Fu, C. H., Hsu, M. H., Okoli, C., & Guo, S. E.* (2024).
-The effectiveness of a transtheoretical model-based smoking cessation intervention for rural smokers: A quasi-experimental longitudinal study.
 Patient Education and Counseling, 122, 108136.
 (SSCI, IF: 2.9) Corresponding author, cited 11 times

 Guo, S. E.*, Ratner, P. A., Tseng, S. C., Lin, C. M., Chi, M. C., Lee, C. W., & Yu, Y. C. (2023).
-Exposure to incense burning, biomarkers, and the physical health of temple workers in Taiwan.
 Environmental Science and Pollution Research, 30, 101804–101816.
-(SCIE, IF: 5.8) First author and corresponding author, cited 10 times
+(SCIE, IF: 5.8) First author and corresponding author, cited 12 times

 Tseng, T. J., Guo, S. E.*, Hsieh, H. W., & Lo, K. W. (2022).
-The effect of a multidimensional teaching strategy on the self-efficacy and critical thinking dispositions of nursing students: A quasi-experimental study.
 Nurse Education Today, 119, 105531.
-(SCIE, IF: 3.906) Corresponding author, cited 45 times
+(SCIE, IF: 3.906) Corresponding author, cited 48 times

-The Adverse Effects of Incense Smoke on Human Health (2021)
+The Adverse Impact of Incense Smoke on Human Health: From Mechanisms to Implications.
+(2021)

 Lee, C. W.*, Vo, T. T. T.*, Wee, Y., Chiang, Y. C., Chi, M. C., Chen, M. L., Hsu, L. F., Fang, M. L., Lee, K. H., Guo, S. E., Cheng, H. C., & Lee, I. T. (2021).
-The Adverse Impact of Incense Smoke on Human Health: From Mechanisms to Implications.
 Journal of Inflammation Research, 14, 5451–5472.
-(SCIE, IF: 4.5) Cited 59 times
+(SCIE, IF: 4.5) Cited 64 times

 Hsu, W. C., Guo, S. E.*, & Chang, C. H. (2019).
-Back massage intervention for improving health and sleep quality among intensive care unit patients.
 Nursing in Critical Care, 24(5), 313-319.
-(SCIE, IF: 1.639) Corresponding author and co-first author, cited 89 times
+(SCIE, IF: 1.639) Corresponding author and co-first author, cited 91 times

 20+